How to Detect SU Binaries on Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect SU Binaries on Android apps using Appdome
+How to Implement Detect SU Binaries in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect SU Binaries without an SDK or gateway: